Brewer AB InBev seeks $275 billion tie-up with SABMiller

-BRUSSELS/LONDON (Reuters) - Anheuser-Busch InBev, the world’s largest brewer, has approached rival SABMiller about a takeover that would form a colossus producing a third of the world’s beer.
+BRUSSELS/LONDON (Reuters) - Anheuser-Busch InBev (ABI.BR), the world’s largest brewer, has approached rival SABMiller SAB.L about a takeover that would form a colossus producing a third of the world’s beer.

 A merged group would have a market value of around $275 billion at current prices, and would combine AB InBev’s dominance of Latin America with SABMiller’s of Africa, both fast-growing markets, as well as their breweries in Asia.